Victor-Martinez-Pozos/DRL-ND-Project_3/README.md

 ## Description

-In this project I trained a maddpg agent to solve the unity environment "Tennis" which consist of two agents that try to control rackets to bounce a ball over a net, the states and actions in the environment consists as follows:
+In this project I trained a modified version of a maddpg agent that uses a distributional approach in the critic to solve the unity environment "Tennis" which consist of two agents that try to control rackets to bounce a ball over a net, the states and actions in the environment consists as follows:

 * Vector Observation space: 8 variables corresponding to the position and velocity of the ball and racket.
 * Vector Action space: (Continuous) Size of 2. corresponding to movement toward (or away from) the net, and jumping